If you own an online business, you must be well aware of the importance of SEO to make your website successful.

-1. Register with Google Search Console and Bing Webmaster Tools
+Register with Google Search Console and Bing Webmaster Tools

 That is why you must use 301 redirects and set the preferred domain in the Google Search Console to ensure only one version can be browsed and indexed by search engines.

 Search engines prefer websites that use HTTPS to provide a secure connection.
 If you haven’t already migrated your site to HTTPS, it should be a top priority.

-As part of the SEO technical audit, you should check that the XML sitemaps are appropriately formatted, updated, and submitted to Google and other search engines.
+As part of the technical SEO audit, you should check that the XML sitemaps are appropriately formatted, updated, and submitted to Google and other search engines.

-It tells search engine bots how they can (or can’t) access your site, and is, therefore, an essential part of the technical SEO.
+It tells search engine bots how they can (or can’t) access your site, and is, therefore, an essential part of website audits.